 Once again this change in pedagogy structure produced significant success gains.
 Overall for those students who took a co-requisite mathematics class, 75 percent received a passing grade in their credit bearing mathematics class, with 67 percent passing in their first semester.
-As in the community colleges, we see significant gains across the full spectrum of ACT scores.
-There was also essentially no achievement gap: 73 percent of minority students, and 72 percent of lowcome students achieved passing grades.
-It was also the case, that in the co-requisite approach, the majority of students were enrolled directly into either an elementary statistics or quantitive reasoning class, and so were able to satisfy their general education mathematics requirement in a single semester.
+As in the community colleges,

-Results of TBR Full Implementation Co-requisite Mathematics in Universities respectively.
+Results of TBR Full Implementation Co-requisite Writing in Universities respectively.
 All degrees in TBR universities require both English Composition I and II.
 Those students who went on to attempt English Composition II in the Spring semester had a pass rate of 83 percent.